pagekit/docs/developer-basics/cli.md

 # Command Line Interface

-Pagekit exposes some of its core functionality to developers via its command line interface (CLI).
-A number of commands are available that offer useful tools and helpers.
+<p class="uk-article-lead">Pagekit exposes some of its core functionality to developers via its command line interface (CLI).
+A number of commands are available that offer useful tools and helpers.</p>

 ## Basic usage